GenSayer/qemu-system-ia64/README.md

 This repository does not contain any kind of unauthorised, unlicensed, or proprietary images, such as disk images and firmware, machine ROM dumps, or operating system binaries.

-This project is not affiliated with or endorsed by Intel, HPE or the QEMU project.
+This project is not affiliated with or endorsed by Intel, HPE , the QEMU project, Gentoo Foundation or the Gentoo Project.

 Guest operating system images must be supplied by the user under their own applicable licences.